jorinvo/slangbrain.com/content/blog/how-to-import-phrases-from-anki.md

 {{% figure alt="drag&drop file into messenger" src="/images/blog/anki/anki-import.png" %}}

-Then you open [Slangbrain in Messenger](https://www.messenger.com/t/slangbrain) (by clicking here), you can drag&drop the *.txt* file you exported from Anki right into Messenger, and you simply confirm the import with the *yes* button.
+Lastly you open [Slangbrain in Messenger](https://www.messenger.com/t/slangbrain), drag&drop the *.txt* file you exported from Anki right into Messenger, and simply confirm the import with the *yes* button.

-That's all!
+That's all.

-Don't worry about accidentally importing the same words twice, Slangbrain will catch that for you.
+Don't worry about accidentally importing the same word twice, Slangbrain will catch that for you.
 And if you ever import something wrong, you can always *manage your phrase* in the *help* menu.

 {{% figure alt="drag&drop file into messenger" src="/images/blog/help-menu.png" %}}